ucr-ula/ucr-ula/README.md

 - Algorithms: CS 111, 141
 - Computer systems: CS 61

-ULAs are ready to help!
-Just drop in to one of their sessions listed below in the Calendar.
-No registration required.
+Your friendly neighborhood ULAs are ready to help!
+Just drop in to one of their sessions listed in the Calendar below.
+No advance registration required.

 ### Updates